junxit/us-congress-bills-110/metadata.md

 - 2007-10-23 — Introduced in House
 - 2007-10-23 — Referred to the House Committee on Oversight and Government Reform.
 - 2007-10-23 — Sponsor introductory remarks on measure.
 (CR H11853)
+- 2007-11-02 — Referred to the Subcommittee on Government Management, Organization, and Procurement.
+- 2008-03-11 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2008-03-11 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-03-13 — Committee Consideration and Mark-up Session Held.
+- 2008-03-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-04-17 — Placed on the Union Calendar, Calendar No. 367.
+- 2008-04-17 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-594.
+- 2008-04-17 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-594.